KC-software-en/PaymentIntegration/README.md

 *What the project does*

-PaymentIntegration is a backend payment system developed using the Django REST Framework.
-It integrates PayPal's REST API indirectly through their JavaScript SDK and the paypalrestsdk module for secure payment transactions.
-The system offers a RESTful API with versioning and status message, ensuring clarity and ease of use.
+PaymentIntegration is a Django project that integrates PayPal's REST API indirectly through their JavaScript SDK and the paypalrestsdk Python module for secure payment transactions.

 **Backend Setup**
-+	*Development*: Built with Django REST Framework to create RESTful APls for payment processing.
++	*Development*: Built with Django to use a REST API for payment processing.
-+	Payment Integration: Utilizes PayPal's REST API through their JavaScript SDK and paypalrestsk for managing transactions.
++	*Payment Integration*: Utilises PayPal's REST API through their JavaScript SDK and paypalrestsk for managing transactions.
 +	*Error Handling*: Communicates transaction outcomes effectively with detailed status messages to enhance user experience.
 CI/CD Pipeline on GitHub
 +	*Test*: Uses Django's testing framework to perform status checks and the PayPal sandbox environment for verifying payment functionality.